-Spot provides better pet insurance than Fetch overall, ranking second for cats and sixth for dogs, while Fetch finishes 10th and 11th, respectively.
+Spot provides better pet insurance than Fetch overall, ranking second for cats and sixth for dogs, while Fetch places 10th for cats and 11th for dogs.
 While this is the case, your best option may change based on priorities: Fetch beats Spot on coverage breadth, offering more comprehensive financial protection.
 Spot pulls ahead on cost and service, making it the better choice for budget-conscious pet owners who value responsive support.

 Spot vs. Fetch Pet Insurance